On This Page

 San Juan de Gaztelugatxe

 Dramatic hermitage on rocky island connected by 241-step stone bridge—Game of Thrones filming location (Dragonstone).
-Free entry but online booking required in high season; official parking is free, though some private lots may charge a small fee.
-45 minutes from Bilbao by car or bus + 20-minute walk to viewpoint.
+Free entry but online booking required on controlled-access days.
+Around 45 minutes from Bilbao by car + 20-minute walk to viewpoint.
 Steps can be slippery when wet.
 Ring the chapel bell three times and make a wish.
-Best morning (8-10am) for photos and fewer tour groups.
+Best morning (08:00–10:00) for photos and fewer tour groups.
 Combine with nearby Bermeo fishing village.
 Allow half-day.
 Stunning coastal views but gets packed.

 San Sebastián (Donostia)

-Spain's most elegant beach city 100km east—about 1-1.5 hours by bus ($8–$13).
+Spain's most elegant beach city 100km east—about 1-1.5 hours by bus.
 La Concha Beach's perfect crescent, pintxos bars even better than Bilbao, and Michelin-star capital.
 Easy day trip or overnight stay.
-Buses from Termibus station run hourly.
+Buses run frequently.
 Walk Monte Urgull for views, surf Zurriola Beach, bar-hop Parte Vieja.
 More upscale than Bilbao.
 Perfect combo trip—Bilbao for Guggenheim and grit, San Sebastián for beaches and gastronomy.

 Rioja Wine Region

 La Rioja wine country 1.5-2 hours south produces Spain's finest reds.
-Day tours from Bilbao ($86–$130) visit bodegas (wineries) like Marqués de Riscal (Gehry-designed hotel), Bodegas Ysios, or traditional cellars in Haro.
-Tastings $11–$27 per winery.
+Day tours from Bilbao visit bodegas (wineries) like Marqués de Riscal (Gehry-designed hotel), Bodegas Ysios, or traditional cellars in Haro.
 Medieval Laguardia village perches on hilltop with underground cellars.
 Grape harvest September-October.
 Self-drive allows multiple stops.
 Wine tourism offices arrange tours.
-Alternative: Txakoli white wine wineries closer to Bilbao in Getaria (30 min).
+Alternative: Txakoli white wine wineries closer to Bilbao in Getaria.

 Gallery